The Startup Founder Double Whammy: Low Software Development Success Rates and Startup Gotchas

 Expensive Technical Resources, Changing Burn Rates and Technical Debt

 We wrote before how after twenty five years the success rate for software development teams across all industries has increased from 16% to only 29% being on time and within budget.
-The startup founder who enters this arena should be aware of this because they already know that there will be startup gotchas, another way of saying challenges that are unique to startups and early stage companies and unlikely to be an issue with traditional enterprise teams.
+The startup founder who enters this arena should be aware of this because they already know that there will be startup “gotchas”, also known as challenges, that are unique to startups and early stage companies and unlikely to be an issue with traditional enterprise teams.

 These challenges are many.
 Whether they are bootstrapped or venture-funded, they have extremely limited money for software development, which can be expensive.
 The product is inevitably going to change frequently so they may need to quickly speed up or slow down development based on feedback on their MVP, the minimum viable product to prove their idea is doable.
 Lastly they may be too focused on the MVP and proving their idea.
 If the product is as successful as all founders believe, there will suddenly be more traffic, new devices to support, third-party application integrations needed, etc. Is the product built for that?